rajnishmsrit/react-client-skeleton-app/README.md

-# React Skeleton App
+# React minimal boilerplate
-A React Skeleton app integrated with Babel, Webpack and hot reloading.
+A React minimal app integrated with Babel, Webpack and hot reloading.